 - 2-node topologies and vSAN stretched clusters are supported to configure vSAN file services.

 - UNMAP and data-in-transit encryption has been added.

 - The number of shares per cluster for file services has been increased and performance for small file shares improved.

 Remote Direct Memory Access (RDMA) over converged Ethernet v2 (RoCE v2) is now supported.
 This feature helps increase the speed of vSAN traffic, optimize CPU usage, and improve overall efficiency.
 Administrators can create file shares on vSAN datastores for client access via NFSv3, NFSv4.1, and SMB protocols.

 VMware vSphere Virtual Volumes Statistics

 More detailed Virtual Volume (vVol) statistics improve debugging and speed up issue identification in vSphere 7 U2.
 You can track performance statistics for a specified namespace or all VASA providers.
 The vvols stats command is used on an ESXi host to get statistics in the command line interface (ESXCLI).

 VMware vSphere 7.0 Update 2 provides a variety of useful features including new hardware support, higher security, higher performance, optimizations for VMs and containers, and better user experience.
 You can update to the latest version of VMware vSphere to get the latest features and improvements.
 New security features in vSphere 7.0 Update 2 are great.
-However, it is recommended that you perform VMware VM backup on a regular basis as for any other version of vSphere.
+However, failures do happen and we recommend you to use modern VMware VM backup solutions regardless of the vSphere version you have.
 Download the Free Edition version of NAKIVO Backup & Replication and start protecting your virtual machines for instant point-in-time restores when you need them.